Mkb tick suction. Tick bite: how to recognize dangerous symptoms and provide help? Manifestations of hemorrhagic fever

 Omsk hemorrhagic fever Incubation period

-1-10 days, on average 5-7 days.
-The febrile temperature is 5-7 days, there may be two waves.
+1-10 days, average 5-7 days.
+The temperature is febrile for 5-7 days, there may be two waves.
 The syndrome of infectious toxicosis is pronounced.
 The patient's appearance is characteristic

 (bright hyperemia of the face, neck, or rather a third of the body).

-Consultation with an infectious disease specialist Changes in the mucous membrane of the oropharynx "flaming" pharynx, enanthema on the soft palate.
-Small hemorrhagic eruptions on the skin.
-Characterized by bronchitis, pneumonia.
-Meningeal syndrome is uncommon.
+Consultation with an infectious disease specialist Changes in the mucous membrane of the oropharynx: “flaming” pharynx, enanthema on the soft palate.
+There are small hemorrhagic rashes on the skin.
+Characterized by bronchitis and pneumonia.
+Meningeal syndrome is not typical.

 Leukopenia, neutrophilia with a shift to the left.

-Tick-borne borreliosis The incubation period is 2-60 days, on average 12 days.
-Temperature is low-grade or febrile, 2-7 days.
-The syndrome of infectious toxicosis is moderately pronounced.
-Meningeal syndrome is moderately pronounced.
+Tick-borne borreliosis The incubation period is 2-60 days, with an average of 12 days.
+The temperature is subfebrile or febrile, 2-7 days.
+The syndrome of infectious toxicosis is moderately expressed.
+Meningeal syndrome is moderately expressed.

-Mental disorders are possible. paresis of the cranial nerves.
-Moderate leukocytosis with neutrophilia, acceleration of ESR.
-CSF: Moderate lymphocytic cytosis from 200 to 300 cells in 1 μl.
+Possible mental disorders. cranial nerve palsies.
+Moderate leukocytosis with neutrophilia and accelerated ESR.
+CSF: Moderate lymphocytic cytosis from 200 to 300 cells per 1 µl.

-Consultation of an infectious disease specialist, rheumatologist, dermatologist, neuropathologist, cardiologist, ophthalmologist.
+Consultation with an infectious disease specialist, rheumatologist, dermatologist, neurologist, cardiologist, ophthalmologist.

-Slight hyperemia of the pharynx.
+Mild hyperemia of the pharynx.
 The patient's appearance is not typical.
-Primary affect, erythema annular migrans, polymorphic rash, benign lymphocytoma.
+Primary affect, ring-shaped migratory erythema, polymorphic rash, benign lymphocytoma.
 Regional lymphadenitis.
-Damage to the eyes, joints, heart, liver.
-Bannowart's Syndrome.
+Damage to eyes, joints, heart, liver.
+Bannovart's syndrome.

 Leptospirosis The incubation period is 6-10 days, on average 6-8 days.

-The febrile temperature is 5-7 days, there may be two waves.
+The temperature is febrile for 5-7 days, there may be two waves.

 The syndrome of infectious toxicosis is pronounced.
-The defeat of the lymph nodes is not typical.
+Lymph node involvement is not typical.
 Meningeal syndrome is pronounced.
-Disturbances of consciousness and mental disorders from sleepiness to coma.
+Impaired consciousness and mental disorders from doubt to coma.
 High leukocytosis, neutrophilia, accelerated ESR.
 Mixed or lymphocytic cytosis from 100 to 500 cells in 1 μl.

 Bright hyperemia of the pharynx, hemorrhages on the soft palate.
 Characteristic.
-Hood syndrome, scleritis.
-Spotty-papular and petechial rash, yellowness of the skin and mucous membranes.
+"Hood" syndrome, scleritis.
+Maculopapular and petechial rash, yellowness of the skin and mucous membranes.
 Damage to muscles, heart, liver, kidneys.
 Polyneuritis, cerebellar ataxia, athetosis.
 Anemia, thrombocytopenia.

 West Nile fever The incubation period is 1-8 days, on average 3-4 days.

-The febrile temperature is 2-14 days, there may be two waves.
+Febrile temperature lasts 2-14 days, there may be two waves.
 The syndrome of infectious toxicosis is pronounced.
-The patient's appearance is typical.
-The defeat of the lymph nodes is not typical.
+The patient's appearance is characteristic.
+Lymph node involvement is not typical.
 Lesions of other organs and systems are not typical.
-Meningeal syndrome is moderately pronounced.
+Meningeal syndrome is moderately expressed.

-Disturbances of consciousness and mental disorders from doubtfulness to coma.
-Leukocytosis, ESR acceleration.
+Impaired consciousness and mental disorders from somnolence to coma.
+Leukocytosis, accelerated ESR.
 Mixed or lymphocytic cytosis from 20 to 1000 cells in 1 μl

-Consultation of an infectious disease specialist, neuropathologist.
+Consultation with an infectious disease specialist, neurologist.
 Moderate hyperemia of the pharynx.
-A maculopapular rash.
-Flaccid paresis and paralysis, paresis of the cranial nerves.
-Neutrophilia without left shift.
+Maculopapular rash.
+Flaccid paresis and paralysis, paresis of cranial nerves.
+Neutrophilosis without left shift.

 Consultation with a neurologist.
-A sharp headache that occurs suddenly is felt by the patient as a "blow with a dagger."
-The pain initially has a local character in the forehead, back of the head, then becomes diffuse, with localization in the neck, back, legs.
-In the acute period, after cerebral symptoms, the temperature rises to 38-390C, but unlike CE, the rise is noted not immediately, but only 6-30 hours after the hemorrhage.
-Unlike CE, a stroke occurs suddenly, it is not characterized by a cyclical course with the development of infectious toxicosis at the onset of the disease.
-Motor and sensory disorders in CE are unstable, their reverse development is observed in a relatively early period of the disease.
+An acute headache that occurs suddenly is felt by the patient as a “dagger strike.”
+The pain initially has a local character in the forehead and back of the head, then becomes diffuse, localized in the neck, back, and legs.
+In the acute period following cerebral symptoms the temperature rises to 38-390C, but unlike CE, the rise is not noted immediately, but only 6-30 hours after the hemorrhage.
+Unlike CE, stroke occurs suddenly; it is not characterized by a cyclical course with the development of infectious toxicosis at the onset of the disease.
+Motor and sensory disorders with FE are unstable, their reverse development is observed in relatively early period diseases.

-A brain tumor Spilled severe headache, accompanied by cerebral symptoms, the appearance of focal symptoms, seizures.
+A brain tumor Diffuse severe headache, accompanied by general cerebral symptoms, the appearance of focal symptoms, and seizures.
 Consultation with a neurologist.
-Distinctive features of tumors are: absence of intoxication in the initial period of the disease, torpid flow during therapy.
+Distinctive features tumors are: absence of intoxication in the initial period of the disease, torpid course during therapy.

 Treatment abroad